 Optimize wellness and military readiness of those entrusted to our care by providing exceptional holistic patient-centered health services with compassion and skill.

-The Army's premier Behavioral Health Team, fostering a happy, highly functional, and resilient Ft.
-Knox community.
+To be the Army's premier Behavioral Health team, fostering a happy, highly functional, and resilient Fort Knox community.

 Alcohol & Substance Abuse Program (ASAP)